samedling/MCSAS/README.md

 OS X/EPD/Tkinter: Make sure you have Canopy.
 EPD might tell you it's updated everything, but it's still not the same as Canopy.

+If you receive compiler OpenCL compiler warnings when starting the program it's probably due to your OpenCL device not supporting 64-bit floating point numbers; it should be fine, but if you get errors later, try using a different OpenCL device.

 Linux/OpenCL: apt-get on Ubuntu wasn't helpful to me; follow the directions linked above for more success.

 PIL: On older systems you may need to manually remove PIL and install Pillow (`sudo pip uninstall PIL` and `sudo pip install Pillow`); newer systems should simply come with Pillow.
 Otherwise Image won't be able to read the funny SAXS TIF files.